 Traditional Southern Egg Custard Pie

-4.9 from 34 votes
+4.72 from 46 votes

-Egg Custard Pie is one of those traditional southern heritage recipes that I love so much.
-It may be made from plain, simple pantry ingredients but it’s so worth getting out the fine china to serve it.
+Egg Custard Pie is one of those traditional Southern heritage recipes that I love so much.
+It may be made from plain, simple pantry ingredients, but it’s so worth getting out the fine china to serve it.
 Who would think that a few eggs, some sugar, vanilla, and milk could conjure up such strong childhood memories!

 We all have eggs, sugar, and milk on hand pretty much all the time, right?
 Well, let me show you how to take those simple pantry ingredients and turn them into something extra special!
 Once you taste this pie, you’ll find an excuse to serve it for everything from next Saturday’s brunch to Thanksgiving dinner.

-According to some sources, the origins of egg custard pie date back at least to the middle ages.
+According to some sources, the origins of egg custard pie date back at least to the Middle Ages.
 They say it was brought here by immigrants from Europe.
 It has lots of variations found all over the world.
-I’m just glad it got here whatever path it took.
+I’m just glad it got here, whatever path it took.

 Now, if you’re looking for a “mile high” type of pie that’s overly rich and extra sweet, then this pie is not for you.
 But if you want a luscious, creamy treat that is perfect after any meal, I have your recipe right here.